S-Guerra/S-Guerra/README.md

 ### Hi there 👋

-- :books: I self-teach front end develpment
+- :books: I self-teach front end development
 - 🌱 I currently work on HTML, CSS and JavaScript
 - 💬 Ask me about anything!